gradle/gradle/design-docs/publication-model.md

 # Open issues

-* Which things are published, say, when the 'java', 'war' and 'ejb' plugins are all applied to a project?
-* How do components fit into all this?
-What happens when a project produces multiple components?
+* Add a packaging to a publication, add multiple packagings to a publication.
 * How to get rid of `Configuration.artifacts`?
 * How to map a project dependency to Ivy publication or Maven publication when generating descriptor?
 * Add in local publications.